vercel/next.js/examples/cms-contentful/README.md

 You will now be able to use the Live Preview editor to publish and edit your content.

+**Note**: When you use Draft Mode in the Vercel Toolbar, the route handler provided by Contentful will not cause any issues or conflicts.

 ### Using Draft Mode manually

 In your Contentful space, go to **Settings > Content preview** and add a new content preview for development.